Icebane1331/CyberSecurity_MK/Homework_week_12/SubmissionFile.md

         Apache

-23. Does this response have a user session associated to it?
+23. Does this response have a user session associated with it?

         Yes it does
         Set-Cookie: SessionID=5